Lionel Shriver: Fiction

-In 2009, she donated the short story "Long Time, No See" to Oxfam's "Ox-Tales" project, four collections of UK stories written by 38 authors.
+In 2009, Shriver donated the short story "Long Time, No See" to Oxfam's "Ox-Tales" project, four collections of UK stories written by 38 authors.
 Her story was published in the Fire collection.

-Shriver's book So Much for That was published on March 2, 2010.
-In the novel, Shriver presents a biting criticism of the U.S. health care system.
+Shriver's next novel, So Much for That, was published on March 2, 2010.
+In this novel, Shriver presents a biting criticism of the U.S. health care system.
 It was named as a finalist for the National Book Award in fiction.
-Her work The New Republic was published in 2012.
-It was written in 1998, but failed to find a publisher at the time.
+Her next work, The New Republic, was published in 2012.
+It had existed since 1998, but had failed to find a publisher at the time.
 Her 2013 book, Big Brother: A Novel, was inspired by the morbid obesity of one of her brothers.

+In 2014 Shriver won the BBC National Short Story Award for her story Kilifi Creek.

-The Mandibles: A Family, 2029–2047, published in May 2016, is set in a near-future in which the United States is unable to repay its national debt and Mexico has built a wall on its northern border to keep out US citizens trying to escape with their savings.
-Members of the moneyed Mandible family must contend with disappointment and struggle to survive after the inheritance they had been counting on turns out to have turned to ash.
-A sister bemoans a shortage of olive oil, while another has to absorb strays into her increasingly cramped household.
-Her oddball teenage son Willing, an economics autodidact, looks as if he can save the once august family from the streets.
-The novel was "not science fiction", Shriver told BBC Radio 4's Front Row on May 9, 2016.
-It is an "acid satire" in which "everything bad that could happen ... has happened" according to the review in the Literary Review.
+The Mandibles: A Family, 2029–2047, published in May 2016, is an "acid satire" set in a near future in which the United States is unable to repay its national debt and Mexico has built a wall on its northern border to keep out US citizens trying to escape with their savings.
+Members of the moneyed Mandible family must contend with disappointment and struggle to survive after losing the inheritance on which they had been counting.

+Shriver's most recent novel, Mania, described in The Observer as "novel about a cancelled lecturer in a parallel dystopia that prizes ignorance", was published by Borough Press in 2024.

 Journalism

-Shriver has written for The Wall Street Journal, the Financial Times, The New York Times, The Economist, Harper's, and other publications. plus the Radio Ulster program Talkback.
-In July 2005, Shriver began writing a column for The Guardian, in which she shared her opinions on maternal disposition within Western society, the pettiness of British government authorities, and the importance of libraries (she plans to will whatever assets remain at her death to the Belfast Library Board, out of whose libraries she checked many books when she lived in Northern Ireland).
+Shriver has written for The Wall Street Journal, the Financial Times, The New York Times, The Economist, Harper's Magazine, and other publications, plus the Radio Ulster program Talkback.
+In July 2005, Shriver began writing a column for The Guardian, in which she shared her opinions on maternal disposition within Western society, the pettiness of British government authorities, and the importance of libraries (she plans to will whatever assets remain at her death to the Belfast Library Board).

-Shriver currently writes for The Spectator.
-Shriver occasionally contributes to the "Comment" page of The Times, standing in while regular columnist Matthew Parris is away.
-In a 2022 "Comment" article, she argued that "Putin could nuke Ukraine and get away with it".
+Shriver currently writes for The Spectator, and occasionally contributes to the "Comment" page of The Times.

-Shriver has argued against migration into the UK, in 2021 she wrote an article which stated "For westerners to passively accept and even abet incursions by foreigners so massive that the native-born are effectively surrendering their territory without a shot fired is biologically perverse."

-Activism